mrwishart/Sinatra-hogwarts-lab/README.md

+# Sinatra Pair Programming Lab

+Week 4, Day 2 afternoon pair programming lab with Chris M. Reinforcing use of RESTful routes in Sinatra.
+Run student_controller.rb in your Ruby interpreter and look up localhost:4567 in your browser.

+Original brief:

 ## Hogwarts lab

 We've given you a starting point with all your models / sql / seeds pre-written (you lucky things!)